 There is an off-site residential field course for five days in the spring semester, as part of the Field Studies of the Natural and Built Environment module.

 Year three includes a major project, with a value of a quarter of the overall year.
 For this you will work individually, alongside a supervising staff member.

 There are other core modules but also a choice of optional modules, building upon the foundations established in the earlier years.

-Year four includes a group project, which makes up a quarter of the overall assessment.
+Year five includes a group project, which makes up a quarter of the overall assessment.

 There are also several core and optional modules.

 |Algorithmic Design Thinking